radoslawkalamon/writr/Readme.md

 ## Writr Roadmap

-> **DONE** means final code, tests & documentation are written.
+> **DONE** means final code & tests are written.
 Everything is green and ready to deploy.

 Current development stage: **Beta [β]**